 Crisis in Urlia is now published.
-I'm rather embarrassed to admit that I'm not sure how you can get ahold of at the moment, but I'll find out.
+You can read it online for free or download the PDF.
 Where Zefra concentrated on military evolution on the squad level, Urlia is about command-and-control, and includes a vision of a crowdsourced military that some might find downright shocking, as well as side forays into online nations and religions, post-agricultural food supplies, and 3d printed buildings.

 These works view the future through a particular lens (that of the military) but include as broad (practically epic, in fact) synopsis as I could craft of all the changes facing humanity and our environment over the next thirty years or so.
 In terms of the rigour that went into them, they're probably my best science fiction.

 Saturday, March 29 at 3, at Bakka Books here in Toronto